 Background & Controversy

-Among the reasons it’s a tough subject, one can easily come up with are these.
+Among the reasons it’s a tough subject to broach:

 - And people frankly love to argue the details: which is better, which is disqualified, and which was the best fonda ever.

 The fact is, even the word “fonda” belies a terrific degree of uncertainty.
 The Spanish Royal Academy online dictionary declares it: